 WORLDWIDE the proportion of monoecious to dioecious fig species is around 50:50.
 Dioecy is best developed and most common in the wet evergreen rainforests of Borneo.
 However this is generally true of all rainforest plants.
 Dioecy in plants is most common in the windless understorey of tropical rainforest worldwide.

 THE DISADVANTAGES OF DIOECY: In Borneo dioecious figs are usually locally common shrubs and lianas of the sub-canopy whilst monoecious figs are relatively scarce tall trees or stranglers which produce fig fruits (and fig wasps) at canopy level.
 Research has shown that these canopy level fig wasps are dispersed long distances by wind currents.
 However dioecious fig wasps are rarely found in canopy level insect traps and are assumed to fly from one fig tree to another in the forest understorey, where wind is almost non-existent.

 EXTERNAL CLUES to the sexuality of dioecious figs are most obvious with Sections Sycidium and Eriosycea (all members of which are dioecious).
-Male figs are nearly always larger and paler than female figs. The fact that certain dioecious male and female fig fruits could be distinguished by sight was first pointed out by Corner (1939) in relation to Ficus punctata herbarium collections.
+Male figs are nearly always larger and paler than female figs. The fact that some dioecious male and female fig fruits could be distinguished by sight was first pointed out by Corner (1939) in relation to Ficus punctata herbarium collections.
 Recognition of sex differences of fig fruits in the field was first pointed out by Hill (1967) working in Hong Kong.